 - a general warranty deed.

-These deeds are used in different situations, so you will want to confirm with your attorney which is best under your circumstances.
+These deeds are used in different situations, so you will want to confirm with your estate planning attorney in Clarksville which is best under your circumstances.
 Quitclaim deeds are the most common.
 They convey the property to the trust without guaranteeing good title to the new owner.
 By contrast, a warranty deed guarantees good title when the transfer is made.
 Most of the time, an estate planning lawyer will tell you to convey the property via a quitclaim deed.
 Why?
 Because generally there is just not a need to guarantee title on a transfer to a trust you will maintain control over.

 Also, once the transfer is made, you will need to check on things like homeowner’s insurance and taxes to make sure they are aligned with the new ownership.
 Additionally, you do not need to refinance these properties upon transfer.
 The bank or mortgage company will still retain their secured interest.